Steelhead Jigs: The 11 Best Steelhead Jigs And How To Fish Them

 • Strike King KVD Swim Jig – Another good swim jig with lots of good colors.

-• 1 or 3-inch twister tails like the Mister Twister and paddle tail jigs like the Dr.Fish Realistic Jig, on a standard 1/4 to 1/2oz jig head are good jigs to try.
+• One or 3-inch twister tails like the Mister Twister and paddle tail jigs like the Dr.Fish Realistic Jig, on a standard 1/4 to 1/2oz jig head are good jigs to try.
 Yellow and white single-tail twister tails can be hot.

 See my casting steelhead jig setup below.